-FREE shuttle service available to all festival venues
+FREE shuttle service to all festival venues - Friday through Sunday

 1120 F St., Eureka, CA 95501

 The Adorni Center is a multi-purpose facility located on the waterfront at 1011 Waterfront Drive.
-This beautiful venue is our second largest venue and has the scenic surroundings of Humboldt Bay.
+This beautiful venue serves as Festival Headquarters beginning at 1:00pm on Friday.
+It is our second largest venue and has the scenic surroundings of Humboldt Bay.
 Inside the venue sports a professional, master dance floor made possible through the fundraising efforts of community and local dance groups.

 Morris Graves Museum